Skip to main content

 Our Role

 The Participation Partnership’s responsibilities are to influence, advise and challenge the Social Care Council so that the principles and standards are maintained.
-This is achieved through promotion of best practice in participation working;
+This is achieved through promotion of best practice in participation working:

-– Influencing – the work of the Social Care Council in its role as the regulator of the social care and social work workforce.
+The work of the Social Care Council in its role as the regulator of the social care and social work workforce.
 The group provides comments on issues relevant to the work of the Council that they are aware of from their own networks and that need further exploration.
 They also have a role in influencing the culture of user/carer engagement within the Social Care Council and in further mainstreaming an ethos of user/carer engagement within the organisation.

-Advising – making suggestions to the Social Care Council about service user and carers to engage with.
+Making suggestions to the Social Care Council about service user and carers to engage with.
 The Participation Partnership can also provide a ‘sounding board’ on appropriateness of development ideas, content, project design, messages and methods of communication with users and carers.

 Membership